Lizziemay2022/myfirst-repo/README.md

 # myfirst-repo
-About my experience as a beginner on GitHub and using Git.
+This file is all about my experience as a beginner on GitHub and using Git.